 Hi Sue, I travelled to the Philippines (around Coron, Palawan) in January 2016 alone (21 yr old Female) and I had no troubles what so ever.
 Like you, I was worried about the airport and bullet planting scams as the media made it seem very bad however I went to 3 different terminals in Manila and it was fine.
 Just like anywhere I kept an eye on my hand luggage at all times like when it went through scanners etc. I felt completely safe in all the airports I went though in the Philippines and they were easy to navigate and if you weren't sure about something staff were willing to help.
 The people are beautiful and friendly, and there is not a threat of kidnapping where you will be travelling.
 Just like anywhere new, be respectful, keep your wits about you and don't be reckless with your belongings as petty crime can happen anywhere.
 Enjoy your trip, the Philippines is beautiful! almost 3 years agoAnswered by Zoe via WorldNomads.com

 I was there March 2016.
 I went all over the place and felt very safe.

 I had a couple of long stays at the airport which were totally fine.
 I actually had a good sleep in one.

 I am a 24 year old female from Canada and I traveled to the Philippines last year.
 I was by myself in Manila, Boracay, and Cebu, and met up with friends for other locations.
 The only place that I felt uncomfortable was Manila.
 I got a lot of unwanted attention for my blonde hair and blue eyes... but once I put on my sunglasses and put my hair up, I found the attention subsided.
-Other than that, I was in all of the locations listed and felt safe :) over 2 years agoAnswered by Lauren1234 via WorldNomads.com
+Other than that, I was in all of the locations listed and felt safe :) almost 3 years agoAnswered by Lauren1234 via WorldNomads.com